input-output-hk/MIPs/MIP-0003/ReadMe.md

 When used for minting role tokens, this "universal validator" must enforce the following constraints:
 1. The validator is parameterized by a `TxOut` that it consumes when minting tokens.
 2. The `Redeemer` for the validator is the list of roles (i.e., token names) that will be minted, along with the number of tokens minted on a role-by-role basis.
+3. Minting can only occur if there is output to a the Marlowe script address: i.e., the minting transaction must also create a new Marlowe contract.

 ### Spending